 Under the hood is the Corolla’s available 2.0-litre four-cylinder engine, which produces 169 horsepower through a continuously variable transmission.
 The Corolla Cross comes standard with front-wheel drive, while all-wheel drive is optional.

 Maximum towing capacity is rated at 1,500 pounds, but fuel consumption numbers will be announced at a later date (Toyota's estimates are 7.4-7.8 L/100 km).
-Incidentally, unlike the Corolla, no hybrid variant of the Corolla Cross is planned, at least for now.
+A Corolla Cross Hybrid is planned, but only for next year.

 Spread across three grades (L, LE, XLE), the exterior design is essentially identical to the model released overseas, with enough unique styling cues to stand out from other Toyota products.
 Customers have a choice of 17- and 18-inch wheels.